Attn: Graduating Students

 THE RADIO WORKSHOP AWARD

-This award is for outstanding performance in Nightly News Workshop.
+This award is for outstanding performance in the Radio Workshop.

 THE HENRY SACKETT AWARD

-The Sackett Award is given to an outstanding journalist who, in the judgment of the Faculty, did the best work in the course on the law of journalism.
+The Sackett Award is given to two outstanding journalists who, in the judgment of the Faculty, did the best work in the course on the law of journalism.
 The award is part of the fund established in the will of Colonel Henry Woodward Sackett.

 THE HENRY N. TAYLOR AWARD